MARTIMM/gnome-gtk3/docs/content-docs/design/gio-tree.md

 ├── GTlsFileDatabase
 ├── GTlsServerConnection
 ╰── GVolume
 GFlags                                    Enums.
-Where defined in one file GEnum                                            together with GFlags GBoxed
+GFlags and Enums are defined GEnum                                            in one file GBoxed
 ├── GDBusAnnotationInfo
 ├── GDBusArgInfo